PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 passes 83 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Reference public-boundary metadata merge now uses that same ONNX artifact owner.
+It restores public names and shape signatures, delegates layout bridge materialization to the shared validation pass, preserves batchless boundary metadata, and forces recurrent rank-three boundaries to NWC.
+Its function AST matches the prior exporter checkpoint.
+Two new direct ModelIR cases fix the basic public contract and recurrent feature-last override.
+Boundary and architecture validation passes 85 tests; Ruff, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted